MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/kubernetes/deploy.md

 ## Kubernetes tasks

 The [KubernetesManifest task](/azure/devops/pipelines/tasks/reference/kubernetes-manifest-v0) checks for object stability before marking a task as success/failure.
-The task can also perform artifact substitution, add pipeline traceability-related annotations onto deployed objects, simplify creation and referencing of imagePullSecrets, bake manifests with Helm, Kompose, or Kustomize, and aid in deployment strategy roll outs.
+The task can also perform artifact substitution, add pipeline traceability-related annotations, simplify creation and referencing of imagePullSecrets, bake manifests, and aid in deployment strategy roll outs.

 > [!NOTE]
 >  While YAML-based pipeline support triggers on a single Git repository, if you need a trigger for a manifest file stored in another Git repository or if triggers are needed for Azure Container Registry or Docker Hub, you should use a classic pipeline instead of a YAML-based pipeline.